 Craft settings that enrich your narrative by making them believable yet fantastical:

-- Geography shapes society: The physical landscape can influence social structures and daily life.
-An island kingdom might have a culture centered around sea folklore and fishing economy.
+- Geography shapes society: The physical landscape should influence social structures, economies, and daily life.
+An island kingdom develops differently than a landlocked mountain civilization.
+Think about how terrain affects trade routes, military strategy, and cultural isolation or connectivity.

-- Architecture reflects history: Buildings should mirror the cultural histories and resources of their environments—stone fortresses in mountainous terrains or intricate treehouses in forested areas.
+- Architecture reflects history: Buildings should mirror the cultural histories and resources of their environments, stone fortresses in mountainous terrains, intricate treehouses in forested areas, adobe structures in desert regions.
+Architecture tells a story about who built it and why.

 Integrating Magic and Technology